hwdsl2/docker-ipsec-vpn-server/README.md

 For more information, see [compose file reference](https://docs.docker.com/compose/compose-file/).

+### Use host network mode

+Advanced users can run this image in [host network mode](https://docs.docker.com/network/host/), by adding `--network=host` to the `docker run` command.

+This mode is NOT recommended for this image, unless your use case specifically requires it.
+In host network mode, the container's network stack is not isolated from the Docker host, and VPN clients may be able to access ports or services on the Docker host using its internal VPN IP `192.168.42.1` after connecting using IPsec/L2TP mode.
+Note that you will need to manually clean up the changes to IPTables rules and sysctl settings by [run.sh](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/run.sh) (or reboot the server) when you no longer use this image.
+Some Docker host OS, such as Debian 10, cannot run this image in host network mode due to the use of nftables.

 ### Configure and use IKEv2 VPN

 *Read this in other languages: [English](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/README.md#configure-and-use-ikev2-vpn), [简体中文](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/README-zh.md#配置并使用-ikev2-vpn).*